CraftAcademyLabs/ca_course/react/tdd_with_react/05_more_redux_new_reducer.md

 Let's say we want to display an input field and allow our users to input a custom greeting that would display when we click the "Change greeting" button?
 Valid use case? **Not at all, but let's go with it!**

-We will go BDD style and start with the UI modifications.
+We will go "manual BDD style" and start with the UI modifications.
 I'll start with my `SayHello` component `render` method and modify it to display an input field.

 ```javascript
 return (